 Knowledge and Innovation Brokering – Bridging The Gap between Theory and Practice

-Effective climate action in the 21st century relies on decisions fully informed by the best available climate knowledge.
-As a result of this, a somewhat new breed of professionals has developed – climate knowledge and innovation brokers (CDKN 2023, Scodanibbio et al. 2023, Gholasany & Havey 2023).
-All PlanAdapt team members are climate knowledge and innovation brokers in their specific field of expertise and themes.
-We work with others to affect changes in the agency and actions of system actors when they are informed and influenced by research outputs; and ideally, affect tangible changes in the social, economic or environmental conditions in communities and societies.
-Knowledge brokering has a lot of other labels and overlaps with similar sets of activities and approaches, such as Research-Into-Use, Research To Action, Knowledge Into Action, Knowledge Mobilisation, Research Impact (Belcher et al. 2021), Research for Impact or Climate Services.
+All PlanAdapt team members are climate adaptation knowledge and innovation brokers in their specific field of expertise and themes.
+We work with others (e.g. researchers) to affect changes in the agency and actions (Dablander et al. 2024) of decision-makers and ‘agents of change’ in the respective countries and sectors, to ensure that they are informed by the latest and most relevant research outputs.
+Knowledge brokering has a lot of other labels and overlaps with similar sets of activities and approaches, such as Research-Into-Use, Research To Action, Knowledge Into Action, Knowledge Mobilisation, Research Impact (Belcher et al. 2021), Research for Impact (Rawden et al. 2024) or Climate Services.

 Overcoming Misalignment and Mismatch of Supply and Need